General

 Retirement Projections

-• Projections are based on the details you provided under the financial information and housing situation pages.
+• Projections are based on the details you provided under the financial profile and housing situation pages.
 If you do not provide current and accurate information, the projections may not be suitable for your use.

-• Ordinary Account (OA), Special Account (SA) and/or Retirement Account (RA) balances are projected.
+• Ordinary Account (OA), Special Account (SA) and/or Retirement Account (RA) balances are projected, starting from the current month when the planner is used and ending when you are projected to reach age 65.

 • CPF contribution rates are based on those for private sector employees and government non-pensionable employees across the different age groups.